 Automation plays a crucial role in advancing sustainability in manufacturing.

 - Energy optimization: Automated systems help monitor and reduce energy consumption, ensuring processes run efficiently with minimal waste.
+Automation also helps improve worker safety by reducing the need for human labor in dangerous tasks.

 - Eco-friendly production: Automation supports greener production methods by enabling the efficient implementation of renewable energy sources and recycling processes in manufacturing.